ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/session/querying/what-is-rql.markdown

 * RQL exposes the RavenDB query pipeline in a straightforward and accessible manner
   that is easy to use and interact with.

-* Any high-level query that is written with the Client API session methods (`Query`, `DocumentQuery`)
+* Any query written using high-level Session methods (`Query`, `DocumentQuery`)
   is translated by the client to RQL before being sent to the server for execution.

 * A query can be written with RQL directly by either:
-  * Using the session's `RawQuery` method
+  * Using the Session's `RawQuery` method
   * Making a query from the [Query view](../../../studio/database/queries/query-view) in Studio

 * Learn more about querying from the session in this [Query Overview](../../../client-api/session/querying/how-to-query).